Copyright 1994 - 2023 Bill's Bible Basics

 Last Updated :

-Why I Dropped Out Of Organized Religion, Spiritual Babes Or Mature Leaders, Nature Of True Church, Our Body Is A Living Temple, Christ Within Us, The Cause Of Stephen's Martyrdom, Destruction Of The Temple, Christ The True Rock, Worship In The Spirit, Being Led By The Spirit, God's Word Or Traditions Of Men, Freed By Spirit Of Truth, Finding God's Will Through Total Submission, Stand Upon Your Convictions, Fellowship And Church In The Home, Mega-Churches, Congregations Of Strangers, Going To Church For The Wrong Reasons, Shallow After-Church Chat, Cold Handshakes And Pats On The Back, Brotherly Love
+The Church Dilemma Of A Christian Friend, Why I Dropped Out Of Organized Religion, Spiritual Babes Or Mature Leaders, Origin Of Church Buildings, Nature Of True Church, Our Body Is A Living Temple, Christ Within Us, The Cause Of Stephen's Martyrdom, Destruction Of The Temple, God Does Not Require A Physical Building, Jesus Christ The True Rock, Worship In The Spirit, Being Led By The Spirit, God's Word Will Accomplish God's Will, Confronting Church-Bred Christians With The Truth, God's Word Or Traditions Of Men, Freed By The Spirit Of Truth, Find God's Will Through Submission, Stand On Your Convictions

-Some time ago, a member of our private Christian mailing list -- EDGE -- wrote to me regarding a problem she was having in her personal life.
+A number of years ago, a member of my now-defunct Christian mailing list called "Endtime Discuss Group Exchange" -- or EDGE -- wrote to me regarding a problem she was having in her personal life.
 This problem concerned the goings-on at her local church.
 Allow me to share her words with you, in order to help you to fully understand her dilemma.
-She wrote:
+She wrote as follows:

 ----- Begin Quote -----